 Under our operating agreement with BKC, until we exceed operating 1,000 Burger King restaurants, a minimum of 10% of our annual new restaurant growth (including acquisitions) must come from the development of new Burger King restaurants (which includes restaurants we relocate within their market area).
-In 2018, we anticipate opening 10 to 15 new restaurants and expect to be remain in compliance with this commitment at the end of 2018.
+In 2018, we anticipate opening 13 to 15 new restaurants and expect to remain in compliance with this commitment at the end of 2018.

-In 2018, we expect that capital expenditures before discretionary growth-related expenditures (i.e. new restaurant development and acquisitions) will be \$50 million to \$60 million, although the actual amount of capital expenditures may differ from these estimates.
-Capital expenditures in 2018 include remodeling 30 to 35 restaurants to the BKC 20/20 image standard.
-In addition, capital expenditures for constructing 10 to 15 new restaurants, of which 2 or 3 restaurants may be relocated within their respective markets, and remaining costs from 2017 construction late in the year are expected to be \$15 million to \$25 million.
-We will review on an ongoing basis our future remodel and development plans in relation to our available capital resources and alternate investment opportunities.
-At April 1, 2018 we had 620 restaurants with the 20/20 restaurant image, which included restaurants converted prior to our acquisition.
+In 2018, we expect that capital expenditures before discretionary growth-related expenditures (i.e. new restaurant development and acquisitions) will be \$58 million to \$62 million, although the actual amount of capital expenditures may differ from these estimates.
+Estimated capital expenditures in 2018 include remodeling 30 to 35 restaurants to the BKC 20/20 image standard.
+In addition, capital expenditures for constructing 13 to 15 new restaurants, including 2 or 3 restaurants to be relocated within their respective markets, and remaining costs from 2017 construction late last year are expected to be \$20 million to \$25 million.
+We will review our future remodel and development plans on an ongoing basis in relation to our available capital resources and alternate investment opportunities.
+At July 1, 2018 we had 624 restaurants with the 20/20 restaurant image, which included restaurants upgraded prior to our acquisition.